 - Career counseling

 Graduate doctoral education in counseling provides students with comprehensive knowledge of various mental health techniques and therapies.
 Many graduate counseling doctoral programs generally have candidates complete coursework in the first two years.
 Students earning a Doctor of Philosophy or a Doctor of Education in School Counseling are required to produce a research dissertation approved by faculty members.

 A doctoral degree in counseling might include courses in multicultural studies, mental health consultation and professional ethics.
 Students may also take courses in:

 - Family counseling

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs for school and career counselors would increase 8% from 2014-2024, which is just as fast as average for all careers.
-BLS data also showed that educational, school, vocational and guidance counselors (including elementary school counselors) made a yearly median salary of $53,660 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted that jobs for school and career counselors would increase 8% from 2018-2028, which is faster than average for all careers.
+BLS data also showed that educational, school, vocational and guidance counselors (including elementary school counselors) made a yearly median salary of $56,310 as of 2018.

 Continuing Education Information

 Depending on the jurisdiction, professional practice as an elementary school counselor might require specialized certification or licensure.
 Gaining certification usually involves guided counseling sessions in training programs and an examination.